-Just over a year ago I launched this blog.
+Just over 4-years ago I launched this blog.

 It wasn’t my first blog, but it was my first real step into personal branding.
-I knew and appreciated that a personal brand is something thats needed in today’s market, and did spend a bit of time on my branding throughout the few years prior, but never really focused on truly building my own unique brand online.
+I knew and appreciated that a personal brand is something thats needed in today’s market, and did spend a bit of time on building my online brand throughout the few years prior, but never really focused on truly building my own unique brand online.

-Since then I’ve landed opportunities for myself in the speaking industry, consulted and coached many amazing entrepreneurs, landed a book deal, started my third company and spent more than enough time replying to over 35,000 Twitter followers, 3,000 Facebook fans and an average of 30,000 readers to this blog every month, not to mention enjoying 300,000+ downloads to my podcast.
+Since then I’ve landed opportunities for myself in the speaking industry, consulted and coached many amazing entrepreneurs, landed a book deal, started my third company and spent more than enough time replying to over 60,000 Twitter followers, 18,000 Facebook fans and an average of 120,000 readers to this blog every month, not to mention enjoying 300,000+ downloads to my podcast.

 And, I have to say – I freakin’ love it all..!!!